PositiveTechnologies/PT.Doc/Articles/Write-a-palindrome-polyglot-quine/English.md

 Share in the comments the code of your quines-palindromes-polyglots in other languages or other interesting code-freaky things, I'll read them with pleasure.

-Once again, I congratulate all programmers and sympathizers!